KaDerox/Axo-McLCE-ModLoader/CONTRIBUTING.md

 If you find a bug or unexpected behavior, please open an issue or report it on discord and include:
 - a clear description of the problem
-- steps to reproduce it
+- if you have clues you can give steps to reproduce it
 - any relevant logs or screenshots

 ## Thank You